 The CRM wants to continue to intensify interdisciplinary research [de] on the relationship between religion and modernity initiated by the Cluster at the University of Münster and to perpetuate the subject of Religion and Modernity as a long-term focus in research and teaching at the WWU.
 In this context, new alliances with other universities and research institutions both at home and abroad are envisaged.

 The CRM wishes to attract third-party funding in the medium term for the purpose of project research (single projects, research groups, post graduate programs, etc.).
 The establishment of a Master’s program “Religion and Modernity” is under consideration (potentially in cooperation with other universities in the region).
 In addition, public events [de] (conferences, lecture series, talks) will be organized, the results of which are to be published [de].

-The CRM’s board of directors [de] is made up of the Catholic theologian Prof. Dr. Judith Könemann (spokesperson), the historian Prof. Dr. Thomas Großbölting, Professor of Jewish Studies Regina Grundmann, the sociologist Prof. Dr. Detlef Pollack, and the political scientist Prof. Dr. Ulrich Willems.
+The CRM’s board of directors [de] is made up of the Protestant theologian Prof. Dr. Arnulf von Scheliha (spokesperson), the historian Prof. Dr. Olaf Blaschke, the sociologist Prof. Dr. Christel Gärtner, the legal scholar Prof. Dr. Hinnerk Wißmann, and the political scientist Prof. Dr. Doris Fuchs.
 The board of directors coordinates the CRM’s work.
-It is supported by the scientific management [de].
+It is supported by the scientific management.